cmb69/socialshareprivacy_xh/README.md

 certain URL, you can set this URL in the configuration.

 ## Limitations

-The plugin requires JavaScript to be enabled in the visitor's browser;
-otherwise nothing will be displayed.
-Actually this is not really a limitation, as liking, tweeting and sharing requires JavaScript to be enabled anyway.

-In old browsers which doesn't implement the JSON object (e.g. IE 7 and before), the possibility to permanently activate the buttons is not available.
-In browsers which doesn't understand the value "inline-block" for the "display" declaration (e.g. IE 7 and before), the layout is broken.
-Despite these limitations the plugin is still usable on IE 6 and 7.

 When testing on localhost, some of the buttons might not properly work, because the domain localhost might not be accepted by the services.
 You can use